-All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding regime.
+- All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding regime.
 The school has a complaints procedure available to parents, pupils and members of staff and visitors who wish to report concerns or complaints.
-This can be found in the staff room/office/ website.
+This can be found on the school website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+Children, young people, and adults who have experienced abuse in education can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-- Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse in education can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Harrietsham C of E Primary School will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.
+- The leadership team at St. Peter-in-Thanet will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.